petermr/pyamiimage/README.md

 ## branches

-* tess_anuv - tezseract to create weords and phrases
+* tess_anuv - tesseract to create weords and phrases
 * nodes_and_islands
   analysis of components using sknw and nx_graph